 \paragraph{Data encoding/encryption (DEN)} Encrypting or changing the type, encoding, and bit representation of data in a program.
-This includes the replacement of static data (e.\,g., strings) by compressed or encrypted versions thereof.
-This excludes the special case of white-box cryptography in which the keys are replaced by other data or code.
+This includes replacing static data (e.g., strings) with compressed or encrypted versions.
+It also excludes the special case of white-box cryptography in which the keys are replaced by other data or code.

 \paragraph{Static data to code conversion (D2C)} Replacing constant data available in a static program representation by computations that reproduce the data at run time.
 If those computations merely involve decryption or decompression, we consider it data encoding/encryption, not static data to code conversion.